spacelift-io/terraform-spacelift-datadog/README.md

 - `space` (string): name of the Spacelift space the run belongs to;
 - `stack` (string): name of the Spacelift stack the run belongs to;
 - `worker_pool` (string): name of the Spacelift worker pool the run was executed on - for the public worker pool this value is always `public`;

+You can exclude tags using the `exclude_tags` variable, which allows a user to reduce the number of tags added to the metrics.

 ## Release